District Heating & Cooling Networks

 Heat Sharing – Community Heating – Heat Networks

 There is an alternative means of sharing heat using a lower temperature distribution circuit.
-This heat sharing network, which is linked to a communal ground array can be accessed by each building on the network: each building uses its own heat pump to raise the temperature to the temperature it requires for its own heating and hot water requirements (or rejects heat to the network if it needs cooling).
-Heat sharing networks are also termed "Cold Water Heat Networks".
+This Heat Sharing Network™, which is linked to a communal ground array can be accessed by each building on the network: each building uses its own heat pump to raise the temperature to the temperature it requires for its own heating and hot water requirements (or rejects heat to the network if it needs cooling).

 A heat sharing circuit is much cheaper to install than a high temperature circuit because it does not require insulation to prevent heat losses to the ground.
 In fact, heat exchange with the ground that the pipes pass through can be beneficial: the ground adjacent to the pipes extends the contact with the ground and the pipes can draw heat from the ground.